plotly/plotlyjs.jl-docs/julia/mapbox-county-choropleth.md

     thumbnail: thumbnail/mapbox-choropleth.png
 ---

 A [Choropleth Map](https://en.wikipedia.org/wiki/Choropleth_map) is a map composed of colored polygons.
 It is used to represent spatial variations of a quantity.
 This page documents how to build **tile-map** choropleth maps, but you can also build [**outline** choropleth maps using our non-Mapbox trace types](/julia/choropleth-maps).

-Below we show how to create Choropleth Maps using `choroplethmapbox`.
+Below we show how to create Choropleth Maps using `choroplethmapbox`

 #### Mapbox Access Tokens and Base Map Configuration